UAE Property Notebook

 RegistrationForeign investment properties must be registered with the DLD to ensure legality and protect ownership rights.

-Dubai has carved out specific zones where foreign investors are not just welcome but actively courted.
-Under Law No. (27) of 2007, these designated areas open up full freehold ownership to international buyers with no requirement for a local partner.
-That said, non-residents should still be aware that certain restrictions apply to specific property types, so due diligence on the exact asset class you’re targeting matters.
+Under Law No. 27 of 2007, Dubai has carved out specific zones where foreign investors are not just welcome but actively courted.
+These designated freehold areas open full ownership to international buyers with no requirement for a local partner.
+Knight Frank's MENA team flags freehold-zone purchases as the dominant route for inbound capital.

 Zone TypeOwnership Details